pengowray/sendemtiny/README.md

 # Features

-_send em tiny_ is full-featured solution and is generally recommended.
+_send em tiny_ is the full-featured solution and is generally recommended.
 But if you only need to send a single Unicode character, you might prefer _send em micro_.
 It gives maximum performance and a smaller, more stable code base.
 Both executables are found under [/release](https://github.com/quole/sendemtiny/tree/master/release).

 | Feature | Example | _send em tiny_ | _send em micro_ |
 | --- | --- | --- | --- |